Living With Grief

-Most groups are hosted on Zoom while Covid -19 restrictions are in effect to protect the health of participants and staff.
+Most groups are hosted on Zoom for ease of access unless they are marked in-person.
 Support is available in helping you access internet based groups using a computer, smart phone or a landline.

 A 6 week support group for people grieving a loss due to a death.
 Whether it has been months or years since your loss, this group can provide a supportive environment to learn about and explore your grief process, connect with others, and try new strategies.
 Each week there is a specific topic we explore and discuss.

-Offered every fall Grief and the Holidays Education Group
+Grief and the Holidays Education Group two series are offered

 This group is designed for anyone who is wanting extra support following the death of a loved one as holidays and the end of the year approach.
 A modified version of our 6 week Living with Grief series, discussion includes challenges and adaptations that can come up during the holidays and the changing of the year.